Is Sports Betting Legal in your State?

 Washington, D.C.

-Even though the nation’s capital legalized sports betting in December 2019, only a single option is now available through the DC Lottery.
-Other retail options are becoming available, but players still have to bet in offshore sportsbooks if they want to do it online and don’t want to use the lottery app.
+Players can still bet using offshore sportsbooks if they want to do it online and don’t want to use the lottery app.

 West Virginia

-• Allowed forms of sports betting: All forms of sports betting
+- Allowed forms of sports betting: Retail & online/mobile

 Wisconsin

-If sports betting comes to this state, it will solely be in the tribal casinos.
-However, nothing has been happening lately, so it’s best for you to join an offshore sportsbook if you’re looking to place wagers online.
+Since July 2021, sports betting is allowed at Oneida and other tribal casinos.
+Mobile wagering is restricted to those properties—statewide online access isn’t yet permitted, so it’s best for you to join an offshore sportsbook if you’re looking to place wagers online.

 Wyoming